G-torsors over a Dedekind scheme: Application to the moduli of -torsors

 \section{Application to the moduli of $G$-torsors}

-Before proceeding with the proof of Theorem~\ref{maintheorem}, we give an application to the representability of the stack of $G$-torsors over a curve.
+Before proceeding with the proof of Theorem~\ref{maintheorem1}, we give an application to the stack of $G$-torsors over a curve.
+By an \emph{Artin stack}, we mean an algebraic stack as defined in \cite{LMB}*{4.1}.
+In particular, we assume that an Artin stack has a separated and quasicompact diagonal.
 For this section only, let $k$ be a field, and assume that $X$ is a connected, regular, proper curve over $k$.
 In particular, $X$ is a Dedekind scheme.
-Again for this section only, for a $k$-scheme $T$, we write $X_T=X\times_{\Spec{k}}T$.
-We assume for this section that $G$ has connected generic fibre.
-Let $\op{GTor}_X$ denote the fibered category that assigns to a $k$-scheme $T$ the groupoid of $G_{X_T}$-torsors.
+We also assume for this section that $G$ \emph{has connected generic fibre}.
+Finally, for this section only we use the convention that for $k$-schemes $Y$ and $T$, $Y_T=Y\times_{\Spec{k}}T$.

+Let $G\mr{Tor}_X$ denote the fibered category that assigns to a $k$-scheme $T$ the groupoid of $G_{X_T}$-torsors.
 The goal of this section is to prove the following theorem.
-We are grateful to Brian Conrad for pointing out this application of Theorem~\ref{maintheorem}.
+We are grateful to Brian Conrad for pointing out this application of Theorem~\ref{maintheorem1}.

-\begin{thm} The fibered category $\op{GTor}_{X}$ is an Artin stack, locally of finite presentation over $k$. \end{thm}
+\begin{thm} The fibered category $G\mr{Tor}_{X}$ is an Artin stack, locally of finite presentation over $k$. \end{thm}